Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

-CB Anderson is a writer, journalist and teacher.
-Her book Home Now: How 6,000 Refugees Transformed an American Town (Perseus Public Affairs) was a Lit Hub Fall 2019 Nonfiction Preview Pick and received honorable mention in the 2020 New York Book Festival.
-A story collection River Talk (C&R Press) was a Kirkus Reviews’ Best Books of 2014 and received the 2014 New England Book Festival award for Short Stories.
+Cynthia (CB) Anderson is a writer, journalist and teacher.
+Her book Home Now: How 6,000 Refugees Transformed an American Town was a "Briefly Noted" selection in The New Yorker and received honorable mention in the 2020 New York Book Festival.
+Her collection River Talk was a Kirkus Reviews’ Best Books of 2014 and received the 2014 New England Book Festival award for Short Stories.

-Her fiction has appeared in The Iowa Review, North American Review, Pleiades, Flash Fiction Forward (W.W.
-Norton & Co.), Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
+Anderson's fiction has appeared in The Iowa Review, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
 Prizes include the New Millennium Award and the Crazyhorse Fiction Prize.

 "Man and Sky in Daytime" Pangyrus